weynandk/info_threefold/src/token/how_to_buy/tft_interstellar.md

 ## Part 2: Create a wallet and adding funds to your account.

-* Choose If you want a Generate a Random or Custom wallet adress (we are going for a random one in this case).
+* Choose If you want a generate a random or custom wallet adress (we are going for a random one in this case).

 * **!
 DANGERZONE !** You are now presented with your Secret Key.
 Please follow all steps and read the procedures carefully.
 Losing your key will most likely result in a loss of your funds.
 ThreeFold or Interstellar can’t help anyone restore accounts or the funds attached to them in any case!

-* You’re account is now created and you will have to send funds (digital currencies that run on the Stellar Blocklchain only  only) to one of the wallets attached to your account.
+* Your account is now created and you will have to send funds (digital currencies that run on the Stellar Blockchain only  only) to one of the wallets attached to your account.

 * We have funded our wallet with $408 or 10.000 XLMs for this manual as you can see these are now shown in the account overview.